Published November 14, 2024 | Updated May 7, 2026

-The Bank of Florence is the oldest building in Omaha.
-Built in 1855 when the territory was established.
-It was founded by the Davenport, IA based firm Cooke and Sargent.
-They gambled that the new town of Florence would become the territorial capital and the eastern terminus of the railroad.
-There was even talk of a bride being built across the Missouri River from Florence due to it having a rock bottom.
+With that caveat, let’s explore what I consider to be the oldest extant building in the city.
+The bank was founded by the Davenport, Iowa-based firm Cook, Sargent and Parker.
+They gambled that the new town of Florence would become the territorial capital as well as the eastern terminus of the railroad.
+At the time, there was even talk of a bridge being built across the Missouri River from Florence due to it having a rock bottom.
 As such, the town and its bank were all but guaranteed to be successful.

-On the second floor of the bank was the office and lying quarters of its manager, James Monroe Parker.
-Banking practices in the west were lax to say the least so the Bank of Florence like other banks in Nebraska at the time printed its own money known as “wildcat currency” in denominations of $1, $2, $3 and $5.
-The bank’s funds were secured by loans which worked for a while until the Panic of 1857 hit and customers withdrew their money which drained all of the money that was in the vaults.
+Located at 8502 North 30th Street, the first floor held the teller cages and the vault while the second floor included the office and sleeping quarters for its manager, James Monroe Parker.
+Banking practices in the west were lax to say the least, so the Bank of Florence, like other banks in Nebraska at the time, printed its own money known as “wildcat currency” in denominations of $1, $2, $3 and $5.
+The bank’s funds were secured by loans, which worked for a while until the Panic of 1857 hit and customers withdrew their money, draining the vaults.
 The bank continued for a while before finally closing in 1859 after its owners returned to Iowa.

-Today the building operates as a museum and is open for tours where visitors can view the main bank floor, original bank vault, teller cages as well as the upstairs office and switchboard.
-Its hours can be found online.
+Today the old Bank of Florence continues to operate as a museum and is open for tours where visitors can view the main bank floor, original bank vault, teller cages retrieved from a shuttered bank near David City, the upstairs office and even the switchboard from the telephone company.
+Credit to the Parker family, who remained good stewards of a building that outlived everything around it.

 I’d love to hear what you have to say so please feel free to comment.
 Until next time, keep exploring!